ndy-s/captcha-ocr-deploy/README.md

 ### Docker Model Deployment
 To deploy the model using Docker, follow these steps:
 1. Make sure you're already in the project directory in your terminal, then what you need is build the docker image based on `Dockefile.dev` file.
-Run this command `docker build -t captcha-ocr-model -f Dockerfile.dev .` to build docker image based on `Dockerfile.dev` file.
+Run this command `docker build -t captcha-ocr-model -f Dockerfile.dev .`.
 2. Once the image has finished building, all you need to do is run the image in a container.
 Use this command `docker run -p 8502:8501 captcha-ocr-model`.
 3. After the image has been deployed, you can check the model metadata by visiting `localhost:8502/v1/models/captcha-ocr-model/metadata`.
 4. Once you have retrieved the metadata, update the `api_url` variable in the `model_prediction.ipynb` file with your localhost port `localhost:8502/v1/models/captcha-ocr-model:predict`.
 Then, run all the code to test predictions on your deployed model.